ImXico/Cyberpunk/README.md

 ### World Coordinates
 To keep a consistent app that's independent of real device size or asset size, it's a good idea to:
-- Define a virtual resolution (here it's called world dimensions) that can be whatever you want.
+- Define a virtual resolution (here it's called world dimensions), that can be whatever you want.
 - Set a [Camera](https://github.com/libgdx/libgdx/wiki/Orthographic-camera) to use that resolution.
 - Use a [Viewport](https://github.com/libgdx/libgdx/wiki/Viewports) to adapt the game screen to the different physical devices.